Dave-team/Knowledge-base/Public-speaking.md

 ## Dealing with nerves
 - Similar to the notes in principles but some additions below
 - The audience will never be aware of the things you’re doing wrong
+- Visualize giving the talk
+- Realize it's okay to be nervous.
+Being anxious about being nervous will only make things worse
+- People are wrapped up in their own lives far too much anyway
 - When nervous, think not of yourself.
 Instead, think of the audience.
 Focus on what they will experience - you are not important in this.
 The goal of your talk is to give something useful to your audience.
 E.g. a perspective, new idea, a refreshing explanation, tips, new insights?
 After the talk, the audience should come away with something they didn't have before.
 - Over time, I will be established as an authority and need to speak frequently both at the company as well as larger events – each presentation is small compared to the next.
 And at each presentation I am representing my own brand
 - Focus on the fact that you want to give value to the audience – that is the main goal of me talking – the audience needs to come out smarter.
 They don’t actually care about the presentation in and off itself